kainiklas/laravel-strict-mode/README.md

 Enables the following safety mechanisms in your Laravel project:

-- Prevent Lazy Loading (N+1 prevention)
+- Prevent Lazy Loading (N+1)
-- Partially hydrated model protection
-- Attribute typos and renamed columns
-- Mass assignment protection
-- Model strictness
+- Prevent defaulting to NULL when using a model's attribute that hasn't been fetched from the DB or doesn't exist on the model
+- Prevent loosing attributes when creating or updating models because of missing attributes in the $fillable array
 - Long-running command & request monitoring